≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 What would you recommend for Nurse Beth?

 One of our biggest concerns is that we want to work to prevent burnout and compassion fatigue in Nurse Beth.
 It sounds like she is well on her way to becoming affected by the way she is thinking and how ineffectively she is taking care of her body.
 So, first, we would recommend her basic human needs be cared for.
 We need to encourage Nurse Beth to start sleeping more each night, give herself goals for water intake each day, and prioritize at least two meals a day or even five small meals.
 Her basic human needs to be satisfied first to move forward from here.
-Next, we want to encourage Nurse Beth to re-engage in open communication with her husband, share with him what her thoughts and feelings are, and schedule time alone with him and her daughter to do something fun like they used to do all the time, like date nights or hiking!
+Next, we want to encourage Nurse Beth to re-engage in open communication with her husband, share her thoughts and feelings with him, and schedule time alone with him and her daughter to do something fun, such as date nights or hiking.

 Also, due to the number of stressors Nurse Beth has worked against her and the risk of possible mental health issues like anxiety, depression, or even burnout, it would not hurt to tell Nurse Beth that she is not alone and that it would help if she could talk to someone about what she is going through.
 Seeing a mental health professional could help identify mental health struggles that she is suffering with currently, identify the imposter syndrome that she is exhibiting, guide her through the rest of her orientation and her transition to being off on her own again, provide her support by way of talk therapy, and be there as a referral source if psychotropics are desired at any point.

 Every one of us has a story.
-We all have a reason or inspiration for why we chose to become a nurse.
+We all have a reason or inspiration for why we chose to become nurses.
 We love what we do.
 The nature of our jobs and the environments in which we work can affect our mental health.

 CEUFast, Inc. is committed to furthering diversity, equity, and inclusion (DEI).
 While reflecting on this course content, CEUFast, Inc. would like you to consider your individual perspective and question your own biases.
 Remember, implicit bias is a form of bias that impacts our practice as healthcare professionals.
 Implicit bias occurs when we have automatic prejudices, judgments, and/or a general attitude towards a person or a group of people based on associated stereotypes we have formed over time.
 These automatic thoughts occur without our conscious knowledge and without our intentional desire to discriminate.
 The concern with implicit bias is that this can impact our actions and decisions with our workplace leadership, colleagues, and even our patients.
 While it is our universal goal to treat everyone equally, our implicit biases can influence our interactions, assessments, communication, prioritization, and decision-making concerning patients, which can ultimately adversely impact health outcomes.
 It is important to keep this in mind in order to intentionally work to self-identify our own risk areas where our implicit biases might influence our behaviors.
 Together, we can cease perpetuating stereotypes and remind each other to remain mindful to help avoid reacting according to biases that are contrary to our conscious beliefs and values.